Insectivorous Plants

 Insectivorous Plants is a book by British naturalist and evolutionary theory pioneer Charles Darwin, first published on 2 July 1875 in London.

 Part of a series of works by Darwin related to his theory of natural selection, the book is a study of carnivorous plants with specific attention paid to the adaptations that allow them to live in difficult conditions.
 It includes illustrations by Darwin himself, along with drawings by his sons George and Francis Darwin.

 The book chronicles Darwin's experiments with various carnivorous plants, in which he carefully studied their feeding mechanisms.
-Darwin tried several methods to stimulate the plants into activating their trap mechanisms, including feeding them meat and glass, blowing on them and prodding them with hair.
+Darwin tried several methods to stimulate the plants into activating their trap mechanisms, including feeding them meat and glass, blowing on them, and prodding them with hair.
 He found that only the movement of an animal would cause the plants to react, and concluded that this was an evolutionary adaptation to conserve energy for prey and to ignore stimuli that were not likely to be nutritious.
 He also discovered that while some plants have distinct trap-like structures, others produce sticky fluids to ensnare their prey and concluded that this was an example of natural selection pressure resulting in various methods for food capture.

 The first edition had a reported printing of 3,000 copies.
 It was translated into several languages during Darwin's lifetime, including German.
 A second English-language edition was published in 1888 after Darwin's death.
 It was edited with additions and footnotes by Francis Darwin.

 Summary

-All page numbers refer to where the quotes can be found in the 1875, John Murray edition.
+All page numbers refer to where the quotes can be found in the 1875 John Murray edition.

-From his initial observations in 1860 of Drosera rotundifolia, the common sundew, Darwin developed a series of experiments ultimately establishing how "excellently adapted" these plants are to catching insects (p.
+From his initial observations in 1860 of Drosera rotundifolia, the common sundew, Darwin developed a series of experiments, ultimately establishing how "excellently adapted" these plants are to catching insects (p.
 3).
-Darwin knew that these plants flourish in nitrogen-limited environments, growing in bogs, poor peaty soil and moss (p.
+Darwin knew that these plants flourish in nitrogen-limited environments, growing in bogs, poor peaty soil, and moss (p.
 18).
-Most plants receive nutrients from the soil by their roots, but these plants have poor root systems and have adapted to receive nutrients (primarily nitrogenous substances) from captured insects.
+Most plants receive nutrients from the soil through their roots, but these plants have poor root systems and have adapted to receive nutrients (primarily nitrogenous substances) from captured insects.

 Darwin noted that Drosera and other carnivorous plants also feed on seeds, thus also making them vegetable feeders (p.
 134).

 His notable observations are (p.
 3–4):